mari-dot-tj/solar_system/README.md

-# solar_system
+# Solar system

-Simple solar system where you move in between the planets.
+A simple solar system where you move in between the planets developed with Unity3D.

-Use right and left arrow to move.
+Use right and left arrow to move in runtime.